Thank you for giving Wizzy Wig Design the opportunity to propose the development of your website!

 - Save each page of the site in its own document (word doc or even plain text is fine), where the title of the document is the title of the page

 - Only send final content.
-Do not send until you are 100% finished editing (since otherwise we might have to re-do placement and styling more than once)
+Do not send until you are 100% finished editing (since otherwise we might have to re-do placement and styling which is billable)

-- If anything is not obvious, please also specify any other instructions in the document such as where a button should link to, etc. Make all instructions a different color such as red so that it does not get mistaken for content.
+- Please specify any other instructions in the page content documents (such as where a button should link to, or other special instructions).
+Make all instructions a different color such as red so that it does not get mistaken for content.

 - Deliver content in one of two ways.
 Either:

-- a) Create a folder on DropBox which in turn contains the pages (or parent folders & child pages if applicable) and share it with firstname.lastname@example.org.
+- a) Create a folder on DropBox which contains all the pages and images and share it with email@example.com.

-- Let me know if you need help.
-Organizing and writing content is without exception the hardest part of a web project for people who usually have full time "day jobs" on top of this.
-If you get stuck or don’t have time to give this task the attention it deserves, I have a writer that can help out if needed, and keep the project moving forward.
+- Don't get hung up on making it perfect.
+Content is not set in stone; you can always go in and edit it after we launch.
+We just need to get something up.
+Organizing and writing content is the hardest and most time-consuming part of a web project for people.
+If you get stuck or don’t have time to give this task the attention it deserves, I can refer you to a writer that can help out to keep the project moving forward.